Limited Liability Company

 Since the pass-through taxation principles apply, and the company itself is not taxed until and unless it opts for continuing as a regular corporation.
-All business expenses, profits, and losses are accounted by its individual members.
+All business expenses, profits, and losses are accounted for by its individual members.
 Members need to show the earnings in their personal tax returns and pay taxes accordingly.
 This avoids the double taxation by way of corporate tax payment along with the individual income tax.

 Benefits of a Corporation

-An LLC can take the advantage of the benefits available for a corporation without going through any incorporation formalities.
+An LLC can take advantage of the benefits available for a corporation without going through any incorporation formalities.

 Disadvantages of LLC

 LLCs need to work hard to find investors and sources of capital due to the larger legal obligations and state filings required to add a new member to an LLC.
-For instance, If you have a fast-growing internet company that needs investment, this limitation is one of the main disadvantages of a limited liability company.
+For instance, if you have a fast-growing internet company that needs investment, this limitation is one of the main disadvantages of a limited liability company.

 Since many protections are given to LLCs, some types of businesses are not eligible to file as LLCs.
-For example, Insurance companies, Banks, and medical service companies are barred from filing as LLC in many states.
-You can find this out from a business formation lawyer whether you can opt an LLC structure for your business or not.
+For example, Insurance companies, Banks, and medical service companies are barred from filing as LLCs in many states.
+You can find this out from a business formation lawyer whether you can opt for an LLC structure for your business or not.

 Cannot Go Public